Case story: Louis Poulsen

-At Louis Poulsen’s manufacturing unit in Vejen (Jutland, Denmark), expenses in connection with business travels no longer come as a surprise.
+At Louis Poulsen’s manufacturing factory in Vejen (Jutland, Denmark), expenses in connection with business travels no longer come as a surprise.
 Along with the automation of the expense management processes, the financial department knows exactly what to expect.
 And the employees benefit from faster reimbursements.

 – Previously we had little idea of the amount of reimbursements.
 It weakened our overview of the economy, and gave us unpleasant surprises in the shape of highly increased expenses when an employee handed in travelling receipts dating months back in time.
 But now, with Acubiz Expense Mangement Service, we are able to keep track of the spendings on a monthly basis.
 This benefits are immense and a huge advantage at many levels, says Gitte Rasmussen, controller in Louis Poulsen’s financial department.